Family Law > Consent Orders

-If you and your former partner have arrived at an agreement about parenting arrangements and/or financial orders and you want to ensure that the terms of your agreement are legally binding, then you can formalise your agreement by applying for Consent Orders.
+If you and your former partner have arrived at an agreement about parenting arrangements and you want to ensure that the terms of your agreement are legally binding, then you can formalise your agreement by applying for Consent Orders.
 Coming to an agreement avoids long, expensive court battles.
 If you’d like assistance with drafting your consent orders Anumis legal is here to assist you.

 As your go-to family lawyers, we will prepare consent orders for you in the form of draft orders for the court.
 Usually the process is as follows: